 Santa Barbara, CA 93103

-PATH (People Assisting The Homeless) is seeking Licensed Clinical Social Worker (LCSW) candidates with supervisory experience to join our Santa Barbara programs as an Associate Director.
-This position will oversee our Interim Housing and Permanent Supportive Housing programs in Santa Barbara.
+PATH (People Assisting The Homeless) is seeking candidates with CNA credentials to join our Santa Barbara Interim Housing Program as a Residential Coordinator.

 In addition to a rewarding work environment, we offer our employees a competitive benefits package that includes medical, dental and vision coverage, vacation and sick time, paid holidays, and a retirement plan.